 There are no places to hide.
 Yes, companies can hock their wares — sell their crypto-goods — with governmental permission.
 They can report all account holders and take names.
 They can play the game.

 Many of us will use these trusted public blockchains.
-Many of us will unknowingly use the current banking systems, unaware that they will soon be using Ripple or maybe Stellar Lumens or some other well researched and “approved” system.
+Many of us will unknowingly use the current banking systems, unaware that they will soon be using Ripple or maybe Stellar Lumens or some other well researched, official and “approved” system.

 There are a few cryptocurrencies remaining that, as of yet, have refused to comply with authorities — completely.
-Monero and Aeon are examples.
+They also have better reputations that most.
+Monero and Aeon.
 Their developers remain, mostly, anonymous.
 A good and bad thing.
 As a result, there are fewer markets.
 Fewer places to purchase these relatively private cryptocurrencies.
 But they are far more secure and private than most other competitors.

 Is this what is in store for Monero and Aeon?